hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 need only figure out how to change panels ) I still did not understand how to access to `window`

 [16:01:20](#1661702480605mKeqR:gitter.im) <hiiamboris (NOT THIS ONE)>:
-Well, you have found `parent/size`, so you're closer now í ½í¸‰
+Well, you have found `parent/size`, so you're closer now ğŸ˜‰

 [16:01:42](#1661702502606xfSib:gitter.im) <hiiamboris (NOT THIS ONE)>:
 * Well, you have found `parent/size`, so you're closer now to `parent/pane` ;)